-Dittmar takes a backyard plot and builds it into CSA that serves 30 customers
+Dittmar builds backyard plot into CSA serving 30 customers

 FELTON, Del. — Zachary Dittmar has two jobs, two children and a shortage of time.